 By Chris Mangano (@ChrisMangano)

-Welcome to the first part of our Week 1 matchups and starts/sits column for fantasy football.
+Welcome to our Week 3 matchups analysis and starts/sits column for fantasy football.
 We’ll be covering every matchup from every Sunday game to help you make the best decisions for your fantasy lineups.

 Matchups We Love: